 A well-cooked pork chop should be unquestionably juicy, tender, and even a teeny bit pink at the center (yes, this is okay!).
 It’s what we should expect every time we cut into this meat.
 But sometimes we’re met with a tough, chewy chop instead.

-Here is the simple reason why your pork chops turned out tough, and the best way to make sure it never happens again.
+Overcooking is the simple reason why your pork chops turned out tough, but here’s the best way to make sure it never happens again.

 Overcooked Pork Chops Are Tough

 Because pork chops are such a lean cut, they are relatively quick-cooking and prone to overcooking.
 When they’re cooked for even a few minutes too long, whether it’s in the oven or on the stovetop or grill, they’re quick to dry out, and — you guessed it — become tough, chewy, and less than appealing.

 This is partly due to carry-over cooking.
 Even when you take the chops out of the oven or off the stovetop, they still continue to cook a tiny bit due to the retained heat.
 And it’s often this little bit that can take them from tender to tough.
 Luckily, there is a simply solution.